ZhannaIL/Airbnb/README.md

 ---

-This project demonstrates data science techniques from EDA and feature engineering to supervised learning and recommendation systems using NLP.
-Suitable for portfolios in machine learning, data analysis, or product personalization.
+This project showcases a complete data pipeline — from exploratory analysis and data preprocessing to price prediction models and a content-based recommendation system using basic NLP techniques (TF-IDF).
+It is suitable for portfolios focused on applied data analysis, machine learning, and user-centric recommendation systems.